nikhilbarhate99/Hierarchical-Actor-Critic-HAC-PyTorch/README.md

 - To train a new network run `train.py`
 - To test a preTrained network run `test.py`

-To render the environment with subgoals (2 or 3 level) replace the gym files in local installation directory `gym/envs/classic_control` with the files in gym folder of this repo and change the bool `render` to True
+To render the environments (Mountain Car and Pendulum) with subgoals (2 or 3 level) replace the gym files in local installation directory `gym/envs/classic_control` with the files in gym folder of this repo and change the bool `render` to True